encoreshao/china_regions/README.md

 [README](README.md) | [中文文档](README.zh.md)

 ChinaRegions provides Ruby on Rails code for provinces, cities, and districts [prefecture-level cities] in China.
-The code need to requires Ruby (> 1.9.x) and Rails (> 4.0).
+The code requires Ruby (> 1.9.x) and Rails (> 4.0).

 ### Data Sources